 Is Erectile Dysfunction a VA Disability?

-Yes, Erectile Dysfunction (ED) is a VA disability and is assigned a 0% rating under Special Monthly Compensation (SMC) Category K.
+Yes.
+Erectile Dysfunction (ED) is a VA disability and is assigned a 0% rating under Special Monthly Compensation (SMC) Category K. Winning your Erectile Dysfunction VA claim will grant you a VA rating for Erectile Dysfunction—qualifying you for SMC-K.

 This is known as SMC(K) and it is paid out each month on top of your other VA disability pay.

-The current pay rate for VA Special Monthly Compensation for Erectile Dysfunction is $111.74 per month.
+The 2024 pay rate for VA Special Monthly Compensation for Erectile Dysfunction is $132.74 per month.

 Erectile Dysfunction and Secondary Service Connection